mctp/hapster/README.md

  - aligned_file: filepath to alignment we are extracting reads from
  - cram_reference: filepath to reference used to generate a cram file, only required if extracting reads from a .cram file

+This module expects a set of reference files that can be created with the make_refs module.
 ```
 # polytect extract_reads [gene] [patient] [sample] [aligned_file] <cram_reference>
 polytect extract_reads hs-hg38-hla patient1 sample1 /path/to/sample1.bam